dboatengg/hashnode-articles-backup/cljnq3bo8000709l12uuy4ty2.md

 2. **Stateless:** Each request from the client to the server contains all the necessary information.
 The server doesn't retain any context about the client's previous requests.
 This enhances scalability and simplifies server implementation.

-3. **Uniform Interface:** This emphasizes the use of standard protocols such as HTTP, to allow platforms written in different programming languages to interact with one another.
+3. **Uniform Interface:** This emphasizes using standard protocols, such as HTTP, to allow platforms written in different programming languages to interact with one another.
 For example, an application written in C# can interact with an API written in Java.

 4. **Layered System:** REST APIs are built using a layered architecture, where an API is divided into different layers, each with a specific purpose.
 This can help to improve the scalability and security of the API.